Benjamin Franklin Bragg: Horse Racing

 In addition to his medical practice, Bragg was involved with horse racing.
 The following are the names of some of the horses Bragg ran at the track: "Nellie Gray" (October 1974), "Punch the Breeze" (October 1874), "Alice Lee" (December 1886), "General Nesbit" (July 1890), "Lone Star" (August 1890), "Queen Ida" (October 1891).

 His horse "Lydia" won "Best thoroughbred mare three years or over" at the agricultural fair in Los Angeles in 1886.
 His horse "Flora Almont" won best three-year old mare in 1891.

 Bragg also sold livestock, particularly young bulls and heifers from the Holstein breed.
 He placed regular advertisements in the "Breeder and Sportsman" publication between 1882 and 1889.

 Medical license

 Bragg's credentials as a licensed medical doctor were questioned on more than one occasion.
 In March 1881 there was a court hearing: People vs B. F. Bragg - practicing medicine without the proper certificate.
 The case returned a verdict of not guilty.

 On 4 March 1881, it was recorded in the minutes of a Californian Medical Society that: "Dr. Kurtz gave notice that he would file a complaint against B. F. Bragg - quack."
 However the court found Bragg's medical license to be valid.

-Again in June 1892, a newspaper article described Bragg as a "a half-breed Cherokee quack" with his title "doctor" placed in parenthesis.
+Again in June 1892, a newspaper article described Bragg as a "a half-breed Cherokee quack" with his title "doctor" placed in parentheses.